 I love playing tennis, golf, and shooting hoops:

 I love and can never get enough of nature.
-Here are a few shots not far from home:
+Here are a few shots close to home: